 By the way, Franklin Bucks™ are not yet official currency, although I am working on a crypto deal with the same people who made DogeCoin—keep your eyes peeled!

 Despite all this farce, it looks like real data!
-It looks like a trend; it looks like we should be able to draw conclusions from it.
+It looks like a trend, like we should be able to draw conclusions from it.
 You want to say, “One ‘person’ was obviously a better stock picker or coin flipper than the other…right?”

 “WAIT!,” scream the critics.
 “The analogy here is dog crap.
 Coin flips are pure luck, while stock picking is an enterprise of skill.
 Stock market success isn’t lucky.
 These Wall Street people must develop some secret knowledge (e.g. a skill) that I don’t possess, right?”